milenshark/DoclerRepo/README.md

  + Rebuild Solution
  + Enable Test Explorer via Test Menu -> Windows -> Test Explorer.
  + Click on the Run All button.

+Please contact me if there are questions.

+Best Regards,
+Milen